MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-of-deploying-languages-in-office-365-proplus.md

 ## Deploy multiple languages as part of deploying Office

-To deploy Office 365 ProPlus in multiple languages, use the [Office Customization Tool](https://config.office.com/) to add the languages you want when creating the Office packages, and then use the Office Deployment Tool or Configuration Manager to deploy Office in those languages.
+To deploy Office 365 ProPlus in multiple languages, you just need to include the additional langauges in the Office packages you create as part of your standard deployment process:

+- When creating the configuration file in the [Office Customization Tool](https://config.office.com/), select the languages you want to deploy in the Language settings.

 If you deploy Office from a local source on your network, you must download your languages to the local source, in the same way that you download the Office package.
+For more details on standard deployments, see [planning your deployment](xx).

 > [!NOTE]
 > The primary language selected in the Office Customization Tool determines the Shell UI language.
 The Shell UI is the language that is used to display shortcuts, right-click context menus, and tooltips.
 If you decide that you want to change the Shell UI language after an initial installation, you have to uninstall Office and reinstall it.

 ## Deploy languages to existing installations of Office 365 ProPlus

 After installing Office 365 ProPlus, you can install additional languages for Office.
-To do so, use the same tools you used to deploy Office, such as Configuration Manager or the Office Deployment Tool.
-When creating the configuration file in the [Office Customization Tool](https://config.office.com/), select **Language Pack** as the Additional Product in the Products section.
-In the Language section, select the additional languages you want to install.
+To do so, use the same process and tools you used to deploy Office, such as Configuration Manager or the Office Deployment Tool.

+1. When creating the configuration file in the [Office Customization Tool](https://config.office.com/), select **Language Pack** as the Additional Product in the Products section.
+2. In the Language section, select the additional languages you want to install.
+3. Deploy the languages using the same process you use to deploy Office.

 By default, the ODT will install the languages from the same location that Office gets updates from.
 If you want to install the languages from a different source location, specify the source path in the configuration file.
 You will also need to download those langauges to that source path.